Monitoring call center shrinkage will allow you to optimize agents’ scheduling for increased productivity.

-Internal shrinkage, on the other hand, occurs when agents are engaged in other tasks outside of their daily workload.
+- Internal Shrinkage, on the other hand, occurs when agents are engaged in other tasks outside of their daily workload.
 Examples are team meetings and training sessions.
-They may also be pulled out of their daily tasks so they can help other departments or work on a new project that requires their skill.
+They may also be pulled out of their daily tasks so they can help other departments or work on projects that require their skill.

-To boost employee productivity, you should aim to minimize shrinkage and optimize agents’ use of time.
+To boost employee productivity, you should aim to minimize shrinkage and optimize call center agents’ use of time.
 This way, you’ll be better equipped to handle more transactions and therefore increase customer satisfaction.